gtk-rs/gtk4-rs/book/src/gobject_signals.md

 If we now press on the button, the number of its label increases until it reaches `MAX_NUMBER`.
 Then it emits the "max-number-reached" signal which we can nicely connect to.
-Whenever we now receive the "max-number-reached" signal, the accompanying number is printed to standard output.
+Whenever we now receive the "max-number-reached" signal, the accompanying number is printed to [standard output](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)).

 <span class="filename">Filename: listings/gobject_signals/2/main.rs</span>